|

 I completely get that there are people out there who think celebrating Gotcha Day is wrong or that the term Gotcha Day is offensive.

 Karen Moline is an adoptive mom and author of a book titled Get Rid of Gotcha.
-I have not read the book but it was quoted by Huffington Post as saying this:
+I have not read the book but it was quoted by the Huffington Post as saying this:

 “‘Gotcha’ is my typical response when I’ve squashed a bug, caught a ball just before it would have rolled under the sofa, or managed to reach a roll of toilet paper on the top shelf at the store.
 It’s a silly, slangy word…I find the use of ‘gotcha’ to describe the act of adoption both astonishing and offensive.
-Aside from being parent-centered (‘C’mere, little orphan, I gotcha now!’) it smacks of acquiring a possession, not welcoming a new person into your life… ‘“
+Aside from being parent-centered (‘C’mere, little orphan, I gotcha now!’), it smacks of acquiring a possession, not welcoming a new person into your life… ‘“

 Yes, we celebrate Gotcha Day.
 But, it's complicated.